sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 In the initial Azure offering, traffic with the feature selected will be directed to our Appliance, which processes the first packet in hardware.

-From a DASH perspective we are developing a common programming interface to agnostically configure hardware for the scenarios outlined in the [Documentation folder](https://github.com/Azure/DASH/tree/main/documentation):
+In parallel, from a DASH perspective we are developing a common programming interface to agnostically configure hardware for the scenarios outlined in the [Documentation folder](https://github.com/Azure/DASH/tree/main/documentation):